DuckDuckPig/CH-QUACK/README.md

 >     6. Running `RebuildDataset.py` with `traceFolder = 'DownloadLists/'` to download any missing files
 > - `GapCheck.py`: Inform the user as to the largest hour gap between entries in the specified CR within the dataset.

+## EUV Single Channel Segmentations
+The folder `EUV_SingleChannel` contains code and tools for comparing the new segmenations and the prior segmentation